 These conditions are temporary though.
 Conferences and other industry events have begun their comeback, in live and hybrid formats, which will accelerate in the fall of 2021.
 Some workers returned to offices in summer 2021, and more will do so this fall.
 The eventual scale and shape of these staples of corporate life are unclear, but they are returning, and an uptick in corporate travel will follow.

-Despite the relative success many companies experienced through a year of essential-only travel, business leaders realize the value of face-to-face interaction.
+Despite the relative success many companies experienced through a year of essential-only travel, business leaders realise the value of face-to-face interaction.
 And similar to the return to office-based work, road warriors fall on all points of a spectrum: from eager to return to airports, hotels, and conference rooms, to convinced they can do their work effectively with significantly less travel.

 The reality falls somewhere in between.
 Competition and growth imperatives will necessitate a resumption of business travel.
 But travel use cases have been reevaluated based on their impact on the bottom line and the environment, as well as how well they can be replaced by now widely adopted tech platforms.